NobodySpecial256/RainbowArch/README.md

 ## Download and Installation

-BlackArch Linux only takes a moment to setup.
+RainbowArch Linux only takes a moment to setup.

 There are three ways to go: